reshamas/reshamas.github.io/_posts/2019-01-02-wimlds-2018-annual-report.md

 <iframe width="600" height="450" src="https://datastudio.google.com/embed/reporting/1kB3wUBjUovKY_V81NldPy6zPD9E7U4M9/page/VE9e" frameborder="0" style="border:0" allowfullscreen></iframe>

-This visualization is of number of past meetup events organized by meetup membership size.
+The below visualization is of number of past meetup events organized by meetup membership size.

+<p style="color:orange"><b>Note:  put mouse over bubble to obtain chapter name.</b></p>

 Here are some key observations:
 • We can see that the chapters that have been established earlier, such as Bay Area and New York, have greater membership size and also organize a greater number of events.

-<p style="color:orange"><b>Note:  put mouse over bubble to obtain chapter name.</b></p>

-• Paris and Nairobi have high memberships, relative to when chapters were founded.
+• Paris, France and Nairobi, Kenya have high memberships, relative to when chapters were founded.

 • Burlington, Vermont and Boulder, Colorado are organizing greater number of events, relative to their membership size.

 <iframe width="600" height="450" src="https://datastudio.google.com/embed/reporting/1kB3wUBjUovKY_V81NldPy6zPD9E7U4M9/page/N88e" frameborder="0" style="border:0" allowfullscreen></iframe>